-The Board of Trustees normally meets once every three weeks to consider general business such as grant making, finance and policy matters.
-These Meetings moved to online methods during the Coronavirus pandemic to ensure that the Charity could continue to respond to grant requests.
-In addition to the Annual General Meeting, the Trustees also hold annual meetings to review the investments of the Charity, agree future strategy and set appropriate budgets.
+The Board of Trustees normally meets once per month to consider general business such as grant making, finance and policy matters.
+These Meetings moved to online methods during the Coronavirus pandemic to ensure that the Charity could continue to respond to grant requests. h addition to the Annual General Meeting, the Trustees also hold annual meetings to review the investments of the Charity; agree future strategy and set appropriate budgets.